sktime/sktime/README.rst

 sktime
 ======

 sktime is a `scikit-learn <https://github.com/scikit-learn/scikit-learn>`__ compatible Python toolbox for machine learning with time series. sktime currently supports:

-* State-of-the-art time series classification and time series regression algorithms,
+* State-of-the-art time series classification and regression algorithms,
 * Classical forecasting including reduction strategies,
 * Benchmarking and post-hoc evaluation methods based on `mlaut <https://github.com/alan-turing-institute/mlaut/>`__.

-sktime has a number of `extension packages <https://github.com/sktime/>`__.
+We have a number of `extension packages <https://github.com/sktime/>`__.
 For deep learning, see: `sktime-dl
 <https://github.com/sktime/sktime-dl>`_.

-sktime is under active development and we are looking for contributors.
+sktime is under active development and we are looking for contributors!

 Installation
 ------------